yegor256/takes/README.md

 It should work!

-This code starts a new HTTP server on port 8080 and renders a plain-text page on all requests at the root URI.
+This code starts a new HTTP server on port 8080 and renders a plain-text page for all requests at the root URI.

 > [!CAUTION]